Language selection

 Adjustment requests

-Adjustment requests that would result in an amount payable to the CBSA or would be revenue neutral – Section 32.2 Corrections
+Adjustment requests that would result in an amount payable to the CBSA or would be revenue neutral: Section 32.2 corrections

 12. Corrections are to be made as adjustment requests under the following legislative authorities:

 14. The Prescribed Classes of Persons in Respect of Diversion of Imported Goods Regulations require the persons who purchase or otherwise acquire the imported goods, and the persons who sell or otherwise dispose of the imported goods, after the goods are accounted for under subsections 32(1), (3), or (5) of the Act, to make a correction to the declaration.
-These regulations can be found at the link provided under the “Legislative References” section at the end of this memorandum.
+These regulations can be found at the link provided under the Applicable legislation section at the end of this memorandum.

 17. When a correction to the declaration of origin, tariff classification or value for duty results in an amount payable to the CBSA, interest will be calculated according to the interest provisions relating to re-determinations and further re-determinations.
-For more information, refer to Memorandum D11-6-5, Interest and Penalty Provisions: Determinations/Re-determinations, Appraisals/Re-appraisals, and Duty Relief.
+For more information, refer to Memorandum D11-6-5: Interest and Penalty Provisions: Determinations/Re-determinations, Appraisals/Re-appraisals, and Duty Relief.

 Goods and services tax (GST) at issue

-19. According to subsections 216(2) and 216(3) of the Excise Tax Act, any change to the GST status of imported goods is treated as if it was a determination, re-determination, or further redetermination of the tariff classification, or an appraisal, re-appraisal, or further re-appraisal of the value for duty of the goods.
+19. According to subsections 216(2) and 216(3) of the Excise Tax Act, any change to the GST status of imported goods is treated as if it was a determination, re-determination, or further re-determination of the tariff classification, or an appraisal, re-appraisal, or further re-appraisal of the value for duty of the goods.
 As a result, corrections affecting only the GST status of the goods (e.g., the incorrect use of a GST status code) shall be made under section 32.2 of the Act when the adjustment request would result in an amount payable to the CBSA or would be revenue neutral.
-Furthermore, any GST amount payable is subject to interest and penalty provisions contained in the Act that pertain to duty amounts payable.
+Furthermore, any GST amount payable is subject to interest and penalty provisions contained in the Act relating to duty amounts payable.

 20. The definition of duties in subsection 2(1) of the Act specifically excludes GST refunds under section 74(1) of the Act.
 Therefore, the exclusion of subsection 32.2(5) of the Act does not apply in situations where the GST has been overpaid on duty-free goods.
 Where goods are duty-free but taxable, importers shall make a correction to the declaration pursuant to section 32.2 of the Act when they have reason to believe that the declaration is incorrect, even where the adjustment request would result in a decrease of the amount of the GST assessed.

 Example: An importer imported duty-free and taxable (GST) goods and declared a value for duty of $3,000 CAD.
 Two months following the importation of the goods, the importer has reason to believe that the declared value for duty was overvalued because the goods were invoiced at the equivalent of $2,000 CAD.
 The importer is required to make a correction to the declaration of the value for duty under section 32.2 of the Act.
-The decrease in the GST assessment would not result in a refund under the Act.
+The decrease in the GST assessment would not result in a refund of the GST under the Act.

-Adjustment requests that would result in a refund of duties – Section 74 Refunds
+Adjustment requests that would result in a refund of duties: Section 74 refunds

 23. Where an adjustment request would result in a decrease of the amount of GST assessed, refer to paragraph 20 of this memorandum.

-Corrections - Time frame and goods/issues impacted
+Corrections: Time frame and goods/issues impacted

-24. Under section 32.2 of the Act, an importer shall make a correction to the declaration within 90 days after the importer has reason to believe that the declaration is incorrect, and when the adjustment request would result in either an amount payable to the CBSA or would be revenue neutral.
+24. Under section 32.2 of the Act, an importer shall make a correction to a declaration within 90 days after the importer has reason to believe that the declaration is incorrect, and when the adjustment request would result in either an amount payable to the CBSA or would be revenue neutral.

-26. An importer must make corrections for same and similar goods and/or goods impacted by the same issues, as defined in paragraph 3 above, within the prescribed 90-day period under section 32.2 of the Act.
+26. An importer must make corrections for same and similar goods and/or goods impacted by the same issues, as defined in paragraph 3 above, within the prescribed 90-day period, under section 32.2 of the Act.

 27. As per subsection 32.2(4) of the Act, the obligation to make a correction ends four years after the goods are accounted for under subsection 32(1), (3), or (5) of the Act.

-28. The obligation under section 32.2 of the Act to make a correction to a declaration remains even if the prescribed 90-day period to make a correction to a declaration has expired.
+28. The obligation under section 32.2 of the Act to make a correction to a declaration remains even if the prescribed 90-day period to make a correction to a declaration has ended.
 In such cases, the importer may be subject to interest and penalty provisions.
-For more information, refer to the “Penalty and interest provisions” section of this memorandum.
+For more information, refer to the Penalty and interest provisions section of this memorandum.

 Reassessment period

 29. The reassessment period is the time period for which corrections are to be made to declarations of origin, tariff classification or value for duty.
-For more information, refer to Memorandum D11-6-10, Reassessment Policy.
+For more information, refer to Memorandum D11-6-10: Reassessment Policy.

 Filing corrections

-31. Corrections made beyond the prescribed 90-day period may be eligible for the Voluntary Disclosure Program, which would benefit from relief of penalties.
-For more information, refer to the “Voluntary Disclosures Program” section of this memorandum.
-Non-eligible corrections may otherwise be submitted to the appropriate CBSA Trade Office, and may be subject to interest and penalty.
-Please refer to the “References” section of this memorandum for a link to the addresses of the CBSA Trade Offices.
+31. Corrections made beyond the prescribed 90-day period may be eligible for the Voluntary Disclosure Program, which could grant relief from penalties.
+For more information, refer to the Voluntary Disclosure Program section of this memorandum.
+Non-eligible corrections may otherwise be submitted to the appropriate CBSA Trade Office, and may be subject to interest and penalties.
+Please refer to the References section of this memorandum for a link to the CBSA Trade Offices addresses.

 Subsequent corrections

-36. No subsequent correction is permitted when a further re-determination is made by an officer under paragraph 59(1)(b), section 60 or section 61 of the Act respectively.
+36. No subsequent correction is permitted when a further re-determination is made by an officer under paragraph 59(1)(b), section 60 or section 61 of the Act, respectively.

 Re-determination or further re-determination